makostadima/r-novice-intermediate-cambridge-june2015/04-project-intro.md

 > 1. Click the "File" menu button, then "New Project".
 > 2. Click "New Directory".
 > 3. Click "Empty Project".
-> 4. Type in the name of the directory to store your project, e.g. "my_project".
+> 4. Type in the name of the directory to store your project, e.g. "test_project".
 > 5. Make sure that the checkbox for "Create a git repository" is selected.
 > 6. Click the "Create Project" button.
 >